Trump vows if threatened to 'totally destroy' North Korea

 "It was the wrong speech, at the wrong time, to the wrong audience," Wallstrom later told the BBC.

 A junior North Korean diplomat sat in the delegation's front-row seat for Trump's speech, the North Korean U.N. mission said.
-North Korea's mission to the United Nations did not immediately respond to a request for comment.
+The mission did not immediately respond to a request for comment.

-In Germany, Chancellor Chancellor Angela Merkel said she would do everything in her power to ensure a diplomatic solution.
-“Anything else would lead to disaster," she told a campaign event ahead of Sunday's election.
+In Germany, Chancellor Angela Merkel said she would do everything in her power to ensure a diplomatic solution.
+“Anything else would lead to disaster," she said.

 CABINET CONTRAST